Career Opportunities in Internet Data Science

 Like This Ad?

 One of the more famous petri dishes for data science was Facebook.
 In 2005, Jeffrey Hammerbacher put together a team of gurus to mine huge hordes of the site’s social network data, crunch the numbers for insights and use their discoveries to improve the service and create targeted advertising.
 (Two years later, Hammerbacher decamped again to form Cloudera.)

 Over at LinkedIn, D.J.
 Patil and his colleagues were hard at work on a similar approach.
 Their work produced many tools users are now familiar with – recommendation technology such as “Groups you may like”, as well as features such as Career Explorer and Jobs Recommendation.

 Consumers ‘R’ Us

-Of course, a lot of demand for data scientists is coming from e-commerce.
-Business intelligence and the retail industry have a long history together (AC Nielsen began asking impertinent questions in 1923), and the partnership has grown a whole lot deeper and stronger with the arrival of the Internet.
+Business intelligence and the retail industry have a long history together (AC Nielsen began asking impertinent questions in 1923), and the partnership has developed with the Internet.

 - Personalized recommendations based on weather, seasonal trends, traffic reports, past purchase history, your dog’s favorite chew toys…

 - Smarter sentiment analysis